-2. Uses of Computer
+2. Uses of a Computer

 - Features of a computer

-- Functions of a computer

 - What computers cannot do?

+- Places where computers are used

-While teaching this chapter, tell the students that computer is a magical machine and makes out work faster and easier.
-Explain to the students the features of a computer covering:
+While teaching this chapter, tell the students that computer is a magical machine and makes our work faster and easier.
+Explain to the students the features of a computer covering features like being fast, committing no mistakes, searching information, doing many types of works, non-tiredness and having large storage.

-Fast No mistakes Search information Do many types of works Non-tiredness Large storage Tell the students about various functions of a computer covering:
+Tell the students about various functions of a computer as follows:

-Type letters, words and sentences
+- Type letters, words and sentences

-Calculate sums
+- Calculate sums

-Draw and colour images
+- Draw and colour images

-Play games
+- Play games

-Watch cartoons and movies
+- Watch cartoons and movies

-Play songs
+- Play songs

-Share with the students that there are some things which computers cannot do like:
+Share with the students that there are some things which computers cannot do such as think, dance, walk, swim, breathe.